 Last but not least is the angular position of the shoe compared to the pedal axle (aka ‘cant’, or ‘roll’, or ‘varus/valgus’).

 The fore/aft position of your cleat is potentially the easiest to set.
-In my experience it is the least likely of the three to lead to any injuries if it isn’t just right on the first try.
+It is the least likely of the three axes to lead to any injuries if it isn’t just right on the first try.

 The most common methodology today is to set cleats in the area of the metatarsal-phalangeal joint (MPJ) of the third toe, based on a guesstimate.

-Have a look at the image that shows the MPJ of the 1st and 5th toes.
-Put your shoe on and find these two bony landmarks and put a small mark to indicate their location.
-Somewhere between the marks is the location to center your cleat fore/aft as a starting position.
+Have a look at the image above that shows the MPJ of the first and fifth toes.
+Put your shoe on and find these two bony landmarks and make a small mark to indicate their location.
+Somewhere between the marks is the location to centre your cleat fore/aft as a starting position.

 There are other ideas to consider.
-The evolution of this methodology was never based on research and has only been validated by research as an artifact of its use.
+The evolution of this methodology was never based on research and has only been validated by research as an artefact of its use.

-I’m willing to argue that there is room for improvement in this realm and some progressive shoe manufacturers feel the same as they continue to move their cleat mounting holes towards the heel.
+There is arguably room for improvement in this realm.
+Some progressive shoe manufacturers feel the same as they continue to move their cleat mounting holes further towards the heel.

 Not all pedals are created equal when it comes to float.
 Some offer no float and others as much as 30 degrees.
-Most people feel comfortable in the 6–9 degree range.
+Most people feel comfortable in the 6- to 9-degree range.

-My biggest suggestion for setting cleats rotationally is to evaluate in a standing position first.
-March in place a few steps and then once standing still, view the alignment of the kneecap and feet.
+Once standing still, view the alignment of the kneecap and feet.
 Do they point in the same direction?
-Then look exclusively to the feet, are they pointed straight ahead or to one direction?
+Then look exclusively to the feet – are they pointed straight ahead or in one direction?

 Based on what is seen, set cleats to mirror the position of the feet or to facilitate the movement of the second test.
-Do some pedaling and see how it looks and feels.
-Do the pedaling feet look like the standing feet?
+Do some pedalling and see how it looks and feels.
+Do the pedalling feet look like the standing feet?
 What about the knees, do they have the same alignment they had when standing?

 Medial or lateral knee discomfort as a very dull ache is a pretty good indicator you’ve not got it just right, yet.

-Pretty much every system is capable of the adjustments above, with accessories, but unfortunately only one pedal system available today (to my knowledge) is capable of managing these planes independently.
+Pretty much every system is capable of the adjustments above, with accessories.
+Unfortunately, only one pedal system available today is capable of managing these planes independently.
 The keyword is ‘independent’.

 Speedplay Zero pedals allow float to be determined once on the bike.
-This doesn’t affect your already determined fore/aft position (or stance width), which could be compromised in a 3-hole system.
+This doesn’t affect your already determined fore/aft position (or stance width), which could be compromised in a three-hole system.

-Fore/aft and float are a bit simple compared to varus/valgus, roll, cant or whatever awesome name you give it.
+Fore/aft and float are simple in comparison to varus/valgus, roll, cant, or whatever name you give it.

-If your ankle complex is not vertically stacked, you may benefit from varus/valgus wedging.
-Why?
-Because if your ankle is not vertically stacked, it very likely means your entire foot has an angular component and it will not sit flat on the pedal body.
-Due to the restrictions of the fixed trajectory, you’d be only loading one side of your foot and this can be problematic.
+If your ankle is not vertically stacked, it is very likely that your entire foot has an angular component, and it will not sit flat on the pedal body.
+Due to the restrictions of the fixed trajectory, you’d be loading only one side of your foot, and this can be problematic.

-By placing wedges between the shoe and the cleat, you’ve compensated for the uneven pressure distribution.
+By placing wedges between the shoe and the cleat, you can compensate for the uneven pressure distribution.
 This means your foot will feel more even pressure, and the manner in which you can deliver force to the pedals could be improved.

-Again, this is an opportunity to complicate things for yourself and it’s incredibly difficult to assess your ankle complex alone.
-With varus/valgus cleat wedging I strongly encourage you to seek feedback from a qualified professional.
+Again, this is an opportunity to complicate things for yourself, and it’s incredibly difficult to assess your ankle complex alone.
+With varus/valgus cleat wedging, we encourage you to seek feedback from a qualified professional.

 There really is no method for determining stance width.
-To some extent it’s just trial and error.
+To some extent, it’s just trial and error.
 Pressure mapping can add a bit of science, but that’s a fairly uncommon piece of tech for anyone to have access to.